Coastal glazing

 Marine Grade Steel

-Opting for steel frames in highly humid, saltwater environments is generally discouraged as steel welded joints tend to be much more susceptible to corrosion compared to aluminium framings.
+Opting for steel frames in highly humid, saltwater environments is generally discouraged as steel welded joints tend to be much more susceptible to corrosion compared to aluminum framings.

 However, IQ offer MHB steel systems which are specifically designed for marine environments.
 All the finishes applied to MHB steel frames hold certification for 'super durable quality' and have undergone testing in accordance with ISO 2810, including three-year outdoor exposure tests in Florida.